Porsche 911 (964): Carrera 2 and 4

 The 964 was considered to be 85% new as compared to its predecessor, the Carrera 3.2.
 The first 964s available in 1989 were all wheel drive equipped "Carrera 4" models; Porsche added the rear-wheel drive Carrera 2 variant to the range in 1990.
 Both variants were available as a coupé, targa or cabriolet.
 The 964 Carrera was the last generation sold with the traditional removable Targa roof until the 2011 991 (993, 996, and 997 versions used instead a complex glass-roof "greenhouse" system).
 The exterior bumpers and fog lamps became flush with the car for better aerodynamics.
-A new electric rear spoiler raised at speeds above 50 mi/h and lowered down flush with the rear engine lid at lower speeds.
+A new electric rear spoiler raised at speeds above 80 km/h and lowered down flush with the rear engine lid at lower speeds.

 A new naturally aspirated engine called the M64 was used for 964 models, with a flat-6 displacement of 3.6 litres.
 Porsche substantially revised the suspension, replacing torsion bars with coil springs and shock absorbers.
 Power steering and ABS brakes were added to the 911 for the first time; both were standard.

 A revised interior featured standard dual airbags beginning in late 1989 for all North American production 1990 MY cars.
 A new automatic climate control system provided improved heating and cooling.
 Revised instrumentation housed a large set of warning lights that were tied into the car's central warning system, alerting the driver to a possible problem or malfunction.